HarperDB/documentation/docs/developers/operations-api/clustering.md

 ---

 ## Update Node
 Modifies an existing HarperDB instance registration and associated subscriptions.
-Learn more about HarperDB clustering here: https://harperdb.io/docs/clustering/.
+This operation behaves as a PATCH/upsert, meaning it will insert or update the specified replication configurations while leaving other table replication configuration untouched.
+Learn more about [HarperDB clustering here](../clustering/README.md).

 _Operation is restricted to super_user roles only_